rocfd/brewpitopes/README.md

 # BREWPITOPES
 Set of tools to manage epitope prediction results from linear and structural origin and to integrate a pipeline of prioritization filters to curate B-cell epitopes specific for neutralizing antibody recognition.

+## DOCKER IMAGE
+To compile the Dockerfile you will need to have docker installed.
+And use the following commands:

+Create docker image from Dockerfile, may take a while
+      sudo docker build -t brewpitopes PATH/TO/Dockerfile Run the docker image
+      sudo docker run -it brewpitopes

 ## PIPELINE
 1. Create an R project for the corresponding protein.
       Save the Rdata for the corresponding protein.